scripting/feedBase/changenotes.md

 Unicode in feedBase.
 It wasn't easy, but it appears to be done.
 This is what we did.

-1. Added <i>charset</i> value of utf8mb4 to the database object in config.json.
+1. Added <i>charset</i> value of utf8mb4 to the database object in <a href="https://github.com/scripting/feedBase/blob/master/docs/config.md">config.json</a>.

 2. Ran 4 commands at the mysql command line.